Early days | Cricket | Public health | Bowling | Celebrations | Friends | The future

 One important though unplanned contribution the Recreation Ground made to the life of the Town in the early 1900’s was that of drawing attention to the foul state of the River Dean.

 Early photographs and maps remind us that the eastern end of the Recreation Ground has a complex drainage system which still challenges users today.
-The River then wandered into the far corner of the Recreation Ground and curled over what is now the Football Pitch before taking a sedate path alongside the Cricket Pitch and leaving under the Adlington Road Bridge in the south western corner.
+The River then wandered into the far corner of the Recreation Ground and curled over what is now the football pitch before taking a sedate path alongside the cricket pitch and leaving under the Adlington Road bridge in the south western corner.
 In addition a mill leat flowed straight down the southern edge of the ground.
 Francis Grafton, an unacknowledged benefactor who lived at the large stone house known as Barley Grange near the entrance to Flash Lane at Bollington Cross, provided two rustic bridges in 1908.
-One crossed the mill leat and another crossed the River Dean.
+One crossed the mill leat and another crossed the river Dean.
 The leat has long been filled in and covered by a pathway.
-The rustic bridge was washed away in a flood in 1933 and has been replaced by a handsome metal structure.
-This has recently been renewed and repainted.
-As part of the preparation for the Green Flag application.
+The rustic bridge over the river was washed away in a flood in 1933 and was replaced by a handsome metal structure.
+In the 2010s this has been renewed and repainted as part of the preparation for the Green Flag application.

-By the 1890’s when Gnat Hole entered wide public use over 300 cess pits drained directly into the River Dean.
-Complaints flooded into the Health Authority and then the Bollington Urban District Council from people using the Recreation Ground.
-The stench was awful and visible faecal matter clogged the River.
-An inspection eventually occurred in 1899 and the then Medical Officer of Health declared the river “nothing but an open sewer.”
+By the 1890’s when Gnat Hole entered wide public use over 300 cess pits drained directly into the river Dean.
+Complaints flooded into the Health Authority and the Bollington Urban District Council from people using the Recreation Ground.
+The stench was awful and visible faecal matter clogged the river.
+An inspection eventually took place in 1899 and the Medical Officer of Health declared the river “nothing but an open sewer.”
 The Council still refused to raise the money necessary for a pure water supply and a proper sewage works.
-It required two prosecutions to force their hand and the sewage works was opened in 1906 much to the relief of all those who enjoyed the use of the Recreation Ground.
+It required two prosecutions, and cases of typhoid, to force their hand and the sewage works was opened in 1906 much to the relief of all those who enjoyed the use of the Recreation Ground, not to mention the nearby residents.

 Bowling